FAQs

 How HomeSeeker SA Works

-When calculating your income to work out how much you can borrow, consider the following.
+When self-assessing your income to work out if you are eligible under the HomeSeeker SA eligibility criteria, consider the following:

 Employment